Soko J-22 Orao: Operational history

+The first Yugoslav Air Force unit to receive the J-22 was the 353rd Reconnaissance Squadron, 97th Aviation Brigade at Ortjes airbase near Mostar and 351st Reconnaissance Squadron, 82nd Aviation Brigade at Cerklje airbase.
+Until the 1991 war, there were only three squadrons fully equipped with J-22 attack aircraft and NJ-22 trainer-attack aircraft, these being the 238th Fighter-Bomber Squadron, 82nd Aviation Brigade; the 241st Squadron, 98th Aviation Brigade; and the 242nd Squadron, 127th Fighter-Bomber Regiment, Golubovci Airbase.
+There were also about three squadrons partly equipped with J-22s.

 At the beginning of the Yugoslav wars, in Slovenia, J-22s flew over in a show of force, but did not drop any bombs.
-During 1991, the first offensive action to be conducted by the J-22 occurred when the Yugoslav National Army used them to strike targets in Croatia.
+During 1991, the first offensive action to be conducted by the J-22 occurred when the Yugoslav People's Army (JNA) used them to strike targets in Croatia.
+An NJ-22 piloted by Lt.
+Colonel Begic Muse was hit by Strela-2M over Đakovo and crashed near Ferkusevac on 19 September 1991.
+He ejected and was taken prisoner.

 As a result of the conflicts of the 1990s, the majority of the former Yugoslav Air Force's aircraft were relocated to the Union of Serbia and Montenegro, with smaller numbers ending up under the control of the other new states created by the break-up of Yugoslavia.
 The JNA left a squadron equipped with nine Oraos in the Bosnian-Serb Republika Srpska, with these aircraft becoming part of the new Republika Srpska Air Force, based at Mahovljani Airport outside Banja Luka.
 The airworthiness of these aircraft soon deteriorated due to the combination of limited funding and the impact of international embargoes.
 By June 2003, the Republika Srpska Air Force had a force of seven J-22 Oraos.
 These aircraft were ultimately inherited by the unified Bosnian Air Force.
 By 2008, all of Bosnia's J-22s had been placed into storage while the nation negotiated with neighbouring Serbia to potentially buy them; reportedly, Serbia was viewed as the only viable customer for the type.